maxja/pythonic/README.md

 print("Hello world\n", file=sys.stdout)
 ```

+#### input

+The input[^6] function, much like print, is one of the basic, globally available functions.
+It allows transitioning the console into the input mode, and a new line (`EOL`) serves as confirmation of the entered data.

+#### dir
+The dir[^7] function returns a list of names available in the specified scope.
+Without specifying arguments, the scope available at the execution level will be selected.
+If you pass an object, its methods and attributes will be returned.

+#### help
+The built-in help[^8] function is particularly useful in REPL mode.
+Without arguments, calling the function initializes an interactive console for documentation search.
+When specifying the name of a function or class, the interpreter will attempt to find the corresponding element among the registered ones and output the help described in the documentation block.

+> [!TIP]
+>
+> I won't go into detail about all the built-in functions right now, but I'll clarify that they are important and are supplied by various modules to the global namespace.
+You can read about them on the official website[^9] by calling the `help` method with the string `'builtins'`: `help('builtins')`, or by calling the `dir` method on the `__builtins__` object: `dir(__builtins__)`.

 [1]: <https://www.goodreads.com/book/show/14514306-think-python> "Think Python, 2nd ed by Allen B. Downey"
 [2]: <https://www.goodreads.com/book/show/36522990-illustrated-guide-to-python-3> "Illustrated Guide to Python 3: A Complete Walkthrough of Beginning Python with Unique Illustrations Showing how Python Really Works by Matt Harrison"